Friday, January 20, 2017

-Clint Benedict of the Montreal Maroons not only became the first goaltender in the NHL to reach 20 career shutouts, but he was also the first goaltender to wear a protective mask in an NHL game, which occurred on this date in 1930.
+Clint Benedict of the Montreal Maroons became the first goaltender in the NHL to reach 20 career shutouts on this date in 1925 with a 2-0 shutout over the Boston Bruins.

 He would back up future Hall of Famer Percy LeSueur for two seasons until taking over as the starter in 1914, leading the NHA in Goals Against Average for three consecutive seasons and recording four shutouts in five seasons.